Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/types/casinocrate.md

     - "<gray>You have opened this crate: <gold>%crate_opened% times"
     - "<gray>(<yellow>!<gray>) Right click to view rewards."
   Preview:
+    # The name of the inventory for the preview menu.
+    Name: "<dark_blue>Casino Crate Preview"
     # Turn on and off the preview for this crate.
     Toggle: true
     # How many lines the Crate Preview should have.
 Including Header and Bottom (Between 3 and 6)